Beaverbrook Art Gallery: Beaverbrook U.K. Foundation

 The dispute proceeded to arbitration, and Cory issued his arbitral award on 26 March 2007.
 Of the 133 disputed paintings, 85 were ruled as being gifts from the original Lord Beaverbrook, while 48 paintings were to be returned to the custody of the Beaverbrook U.K. Foundation.
 Cory also ruled that the Foundation had to pay the Gallery $4.8 million in legal costs.
 The Foundation appealed the award pursuant to a process agreed on by the parties, in which a panel of three retired Canadian judges (Edward Bayda, Coulter Osborne and Thomas Braidwood) heard the appeal.
-On 9 September 2009 the panel confirmed the original award that divided the paintings between the two parties.
+On 9 September 2009, the panel confirmed the original award that divided the paintings between the two parties.
 The Fountain of Indolence and Hotel Bedroom were among the works that stayed in the Gallery's possession.
 The appeal panel made no order on the legal costs for the appeal, so this matter remained outstanding.
 Then, a month after the appeal ruling, the Foundation announced that it would seek to have New Brunswick's Court of Queen's Bench overturn the decision; this in turn got the attention of the Charity Commission for England and Wales, the regulator of philanthropic organizations, which began "pursuing inquiries with the foundation's trustees in connection with ... the foundation's governance and financial affairs, [including] the trustees' pursuit of the litigation against the gallery."
 On 15 September 2010, the parties announced that the matter was finally settled by private agreement.
 They maintained the original 85/48 split of the disputed art works and said that they had also agreed on the allocation of legal costs; in a 2013 Afterword to his book on the dispute, New Brunswick author Jacques Poitras reported on speculation that the agreement would see the Foundation avoid paying the Gallery's costs, and that in exchange the Gallery would get a share of the proceeds when the Foundation sold the 48 works that were to be returned to it.

 Beaverbrook Canadian Foundation

-The second dispute involved the Beaverbrook Canadian Foundation's claim to ownership of 78 works that had been donated by Lady Dunn (later Lady Beaverbrook) personally or by the Dunn Foundation.
+The second dispute concerned the Beaverbrook Canadian Foundation's claim to ownership of 78 works that had been donated either personally by Lady Dunn (later Lady Beaverbrook) or by the Dunn Foundation.
 After Lord Beaverbrook's death in 1964, his widow denied that the paintings belonged to the Gallery and proposed to withdraw them from the collection.
-In 1970 the Beaverbrook Canadian Foundation, then chaired by Sir Max Aitken, arranged to purchase the paintings from her for a total of $250,000.
+In 1970, the Beaverbrook Canadian Foundation, then chaired by Sir Max Aitken, arranged to purchase the paintings from her for a total of $250,000.
 This was done at the request of Wallace Bird, the Chair of the Gallery's Board of Directors and Lieutenant-Governor of the province, in order to keep them in the custody of the Gallery.
-On 28 February 2014, the dispute between the Gallery and the Beaverbrook Canadian Foundation was settled out of court, with the Gallery keeping 35 of the works and the Canadian Foundation keeping 43—with the agreement stipulating that those works would be on long-term loan to the Gallery.
+On 28 February 2014, the dispute between the Gallery and the Beaverbrook Canadian Foundation was settled out of court, with the Gallery keeping 35 of the works and the Canadian Foundation keeping 43, with the agreement stipulating that those works would be on long-term loan to the Gallery.